 La Boqueria is also an excellent place to pick up something sweet.
 I first stopped by this candy store and bought some pate à fruits.

-Then I stopped by the Vicens nougat stand and bought a “nougat de creme brulee”, which is rich nougat coated with an egg yolk and burnt sugar mixture.
+Then you should stop by the Vicens nougat stand and purchase a “nougat de creme brulee”, which is rich nougat coated with an egg yolk and burnt sugar mixture.
 I never knew that was something I needed to eat, but now that I’ve tried it, I don’t know how I ever lived without it.

 24 Hours in Barcelona